LennaHammer/English/EVP/out/words_adjective.md

 ## 891. casual ## adjective
 /ˈkæʒ.uː.əl/ NOT PLANNED
 [B2]not planned, or without particular meaning or importance
-- a casual meeting/remark
+- a casual `meeting/remark`

 ## 892. cautious ## adjective
 /ˈkɔː.ʃəs/
 [B2]taking care to avoid risks or danger
 - He's a very cautious driver.
-- We take a more cautious approach.
+- We take a more cautious `approach`.
-- She is cautious about lending money to anyone.
+- She is cautious `about` lending money to anyone.

 ## 893. certain ## adjective
 /ˈsɜrt.ən/ a certain